Hello and welcome to the podcast of the Lotus Eaters.

 They are all descended.

-We are all, as you know, we in England are all descended from King Edward the Third, right, by virtue of the fact that there was this pronounced correlation until about 1800 between Socio Republic status and completed fertility.
+We are all, as you know, we in England are all descended from King Edward III, by virtue of the fact that there was this pronounced correlation until about 1800 between socio-economic status and completed fertility.

-And this is of course the same uh in uh sub-Saharan Africa, and these were as well polygamous societies, which makes it even more pronounced.
+And this is, of course, the same in sub-Saharan Africa, and these were as well polygamous societies, which makes this even more pronounced.

 And they all held slaves.